textpattern/textpattern.github.io/brand/user-documentation-guidelines.md

 > Click your name in the Users panel to change your email.

 Never use the first-person singular or plural in regular user documentation.
-It's easy to slip into first-person plural mode with an official Textpattern voice (i.e. ‘we’ and ‘us’), but it’s unnecesary, and inappropriate for the targeted user documentation.
+It's easy to slip into first-person plural mode with an official Textpattern voice (i.e. ‘we’ and ‘us’), but it’s unnecesary, and inappropriate for the targeted user documentation.[^we]

 Likewise, _never_ make it personal with pronouns like ‘I’, ‘me’, and ‘my’ no matter what type of documentation it is.
 Collaborative documentation is never about you, and the reader doesn’t care about you either.
 Sorry.
 Take the second person stance and empower the reader.
 Make them feel like they're doing it alone, because they are.
 You're just an impartial voice over their shoulder guiding them along.

-**Exceptions to the rule**
+**Exception to the rule**:

-The key is paying attention to the type of documentation you’re writing, or special contexts within the user documentation.

-The above rules apply to _user_ documentation as described, so first-person should never be used, but it’s possible third-person could be in specific contexts, like when needing to guide the administrator with respect to other user accounts:
+There is at least one exception to the perspective rule.
+It’s possible third-person could be used in specific contexts, like when guiding the administrator on user accounts:

-> To change a user’s role, find and click their name in the Users panel, the . . .
+> To change a user’s role, find and click their name in the Users panel . . .

-The word ‘their’ is a third-person plural pronoun.
-It could just as well be ‘his’ or ‘her’, too, third-person singular.
-But for the vast majority of documentation, you will never need these.
+‘Their’ is a third-person plural pronoun.
+It could just as well be third-person singular (his/her).
+But for the vast majority of documentation, you will never need to do this.

-Another exception is with regard to the type of documentation it is.
-Again, _user_ documentation abides by the above rules on perspective, but in materials like your reading now, written by editors for other editirial collaborators. _We_ are speaking to eachother so use of ‘we’, a first-person plural pronoun, can be appropriate at times.
+Another exception is with regard to materials like you are reading now, written by editors for other editorial collaborators. _We_ are speaking to each other, so use of ‘we’, a first-person plural pronoun, can be appropriate at times.

-### Concise writing tips

-To improve the readability of documentation, write as concisely as you can.
-There are several effective ways to achieve this.

-**Use the appropriate [author perspective](#author-perspective)**.
-When you don't centre the writing around your own point of view and wit, you say a lot less.
-It's magic.

-**Avoid passive verb structures**.
-Verb structures like _to be/have_, _could be/have_, _should be/have_, _might be/have_, and so forth are not only miserable to read, but they bloat copy with unnecessary words.
-You are the expert giving the sound advice, so assume the role.
-Find a more direct and active way of word phrases.
-Using a generic structure as example: ‘put this thing there’ is far cleaner and direct than either ‘you should put this thing there’ or ‘that thing should be put there’.
-Both are lousy.
-If a reader doesn’t want to put something somewhere, they won’t, but they’ll appreciate you weren’t wishy-washy about the instruction.
-Kill the passive verb structures.

-**Avoid useless adverbs**.
-Adverbs like _very_, _really_, _only_, and others are commonly used in speech when we talk to each other, and in that context are easily overlooked, but they look and read terrible in writing, and add considerable bloat to documents when all tallied up.

-For example, ‘the really large code block’ or ‘only copy the lines between x and y’ are bloated ways of writing ‘the large code block’ and ‘copy the lines between x and y’.
-There’s no loss of meaning or  instruction by dropping the needless adverbs, and it reads a lot better too.

-**Question every use of "that" and "just”**.
-It's easy to abuse both words.
-Every time you use ‘that’ or ‘just’ in a sentence, read the sentence without using the words and see if it still makes sense.
-Most of the time it will.
-If it does, leave the words out.

-**Avoid overuse of adverbs, idioms, and other partial clauses at the beginnings or endings of sentences**.
-Excessive use of ’meanwhile’, ’on the other hand’, ‘however’, ’in other words’, ‘nevertheless’, and so forth can bore a reader quickly.
-This doesn't mean never use them, but if you're using them regularly, in every paragraph, it's too much.
-Rewrite the sentences more concisely without the clauses.

-**Cut any words until you can’t**.
-This is not always the best advice for descriptive, persuasive, and narrative writing, but it’s absolutely solid advice for expository writing, and that’s what typ of writing documentation is.
-Every word provides value and clarity, or delete it out.

-**Break long, multi-clause sentences into multiple shorter sentences**.
-Again, not always good advice for other types of writing, but for expository like documentation, it’s generally a good idea.
-Careful, though, sometimes a single longer sentence can read more smoothly if it's free of needless word bloat.
-Having multiple shorter sentences does not mean end up having choppy, stilted reading.
-Use your best judgement.

-### Grammar and spelling traps

-As per the [editorial style guide](https://docs.textpattern.com/brand/textpattern-editorial-style-guide) user documentation uses British-English spelling and punctuation conventions, notably those recognized by the *Oxford English Dictionary* and the *Oxford Style Manual*.

-Following are some things to watch out for in user documentation specifically.

-#### Verb forms vs. noun forms

-**Log in vs. login**.
-Use 'log in' when it's a verb (e.g. ‘after you log in’ or ‘after logging in’), but use ‘login' when it's a noun (e.g. ‘the login location’).
-Same handling for ‘logout’ (noun) and ‘log out’ (verb).

-#### Adjective forms vs. noun forms

-**Administration-side vs. Administration side**.
-When referring to the administration side, make sure you are doing so correctly between noun (no hyphen) and adjective (hyphenated) forms.

-Adjective form example:

-> ’The default top-level administration-side navigation links are Content, Presentation, and Admin.’

-Noun form example:

-> ’The login to the administration side is located at . . .’
+[^we]: It’s okay to use first-person plural (i.e. *we*, *us*) in editor [collaboration](user-documentation-collaboration) materials because *we* are speaking among ourselves.

 ### Abbreviations

-Except for common proper nouns of well-recognized technologies (HTML, CSS, PHP, and so on), or Latin used in parenthetical notation (n.b., i.e., e.g., etc.), do not abbreviate any words or proper nouns.

-Specific examples follow.

-**Admin**:
-Never use this abbreviation unless you are specifically referring to the Admin section or navigation label in the administration side of the software.
-Any other use of ‘admin’ can lead to confusion about what is meant.
-Whether you mean ‘administration’ or ‘administrator’, write it out fully every time so the meaning and context is perfectly clear.
-This includes writing ‘administration side’ (noun form) and ‘administration-side’ (adjective form).

-**TXP, Txp, TxP, tXP, txp**:
-Do not use these pet abbreviations for Textpattern in documentation.
-Always spell ‘Textpattern’ out fully, when needing to use the brand name at all (see [**Brand name**](#brand-name)).
-Abbreviations like these are convenient for informal exchange in the support forum, but they are inconsistent and non-intuitive to the outside world, and needless in documentation.
-Besides, history has shown that most people still can’t spell ‘Textpattern’ correctly, so don’t make it worse by using cartoon abbreviations.
-There are two exceptions: 1) If you’re writing tag notation (e.g. `<txp:love />`.
-2) If you’re referring to ‘TXP Magazine’, which is unlikely in documentation.
+See baselines in the similarly-named section of the [editorial style guide](https://docs.textpattern.com/brand/editorial-style-guide#abbreviations).
+With respect to user documentation, two topics there are especialy important to review: the avoidance of common-word abbreviations (e.g. ‘admin’), and the recommended use of Latin idioms as abbreviations in parenthetical notes.

 ### Brand name

-When you need to use the brand name, just use ’Textpattern’.
-Do not tack on ‘CMS’ (i.e. ‘Textpattern CMS’); it looks like a bloated tick on a skinny dog’s arse.
-If that was really meant as part of the name, you would write it more seriously as ’Textpattern Content Management System’, and who wants to write that every time?
-Nobody.

-The world has moved on and nobody cares anymore if software is a content management system, a content publishing system, a blog engine, or a wizard’s wand.
-If they can easily set up the software and publish content to a website, that’s all that matters.

-When distinguishing between the software and the project, the name becomes an proper adjective: ’Textpattern software’ or the ‘Textpattern project’.

-No matter what, do not overuse the brand name in user documentation (or in any project).
-Too much repetition of ‘Textpattern’ becomes monotonous, distracting, and a little desperate sounding.
-The context of being a Textpattern resource is already clear to readers by fact they are in the domain and using the software.
+See baselines in the similarly-named section of the [editorial style guide](https://docs.textpattern.com/brand/editorial-style-guide#brand-name).
+Particularly in documentation, do not overuse the brand name.
+The context of being a Textpattern resource is already clear to readers by fact they are using the software and in the documentation domain.

 ## Formatting interface strings